bluuewhale/bluuewhale.github.io/content/posts/concurrent-hashmap-designs.md

 `ConcurrentHashMap` has an interesting problem to solve: it needs some notion of "how many elements are in the map," but it can't afford to turn every `put()` into a scalability bottleneck.
 The solution it uses is essentially a **specialized, inlined version of LongAdder's core idea**: keep a striped set of counters so increments don't all fight over the same cache line.

 Concretely, CHM maintains a `baseCount` plus an optional `CounterCell[]` array.
-Updates try to hit the fast path first (CAS on the base), and when contention is detected, the map "fans out" into multiple `CounterCell`s so different threads can increment different cells concurrently.
+Updates try to hit the fast path first (CAS on the base), and when contention is detected, the map "fans out" into multiple `CounterCell` so different threads can increment different cells concurrently.
 The source comment explicitly calls this "a specialization of LongAdder," and notes that it relies on contention-sensing to decide when to create more cells.

 The catch is exactly what you wrote: **updates are cheap, but an accurate read is not**.
 To compute the current size, CHM has to do `baseCount + sum(counterCells[i])`, which touches a bunch of distinct memory locations: